Current Research

 Felix-Method for Separating DNA intact sperm to improve IVF Outcomes

-Monash IVF Group and University of Newcastle.
-Sponsored by Memphasys Ltd
+Monash IVF Group, University of Newcastle and Memphasys Ltd

 Current semen preparation methods in Assisted Reproductive Technology (ART) do not assess the molecular integrity of sperm.
 The selection of sperm for ICSI is usually based on morphological suitability which is determined by low magnification screening.
-Sperm with high levels of DNA damage are known to result in reduced fertilisation rates, poorer embryo development, reduced pregnancy rates and increased levels of miscarriage.
+Sperm with high levels of DNA damage are known to result in reduced fertilisation rates, poorer embryo development, reduced pregnancy rates, and increased levels of miscarriage.
 The FelixTM System, manufactured by Memphasys Ltd, uses electrophoresis and size-exclusion membranes to separate DNA intact sperm.
 The Monash IVF Group has partnered with Memphasys to undertake a clinical study to evaluate this new technology.
+Density Gradient Centrifugation (DGC) and Swim-up (SU) are two globally established methods for the preparation of sperm for assisted reproductive technologies.
+This project was designed to assess the safety and performance of the Felix™ System in comparison to the DGC and SU method.

 ANZCTR Trial ID: ACTRN12622000439741